WorksheetPlanning limits applyLast reviewed July 7, 2026

 BatterykWh or Ah basisReview backup loads and autonomy target

-Load profileMonthly kWh, target offset, critical load, seasonal peakArray and storage choices should follow the actual load shape
+Load profileMonthly kWh, target coverage, critical load, seasonal peakArray and battery choices should follow the actual load shape

 Roof or site limitUsable area, shade, structural or ground-mount notePhysical layout can cap panel count